-ferenc COM erenc ancı ı -()[[[
+Conferencing Form:

-- 1. I thought the best part of my paragraph/essay was... - 2.
-I thought the weakest part of my paragraph/essay was... - 3.
-According to your instructor's comments:
+1. I thought the best part of my paragraph /essay was

+2. I thought the weakest part of my parage aph/essay was

+3. According to your instructor's commer its:

-Strengths: Weaknesses:
+Strengths: Weaknesses :

-a)

-a)
+a) a)

-b)
+b) b)

-- 4. Based on the feedback, I will... - 5.
-Three questions I want to ask are...
+4. Based on the feedback, I will

+5. Three questions I want to ask are
-Work Cited:

-Reid, J. (1993).
-Teaching esl writing.
-New York: Prentice and Hall, 222, 223.
+Work Cited : Reid, J. (1993).
+Teaching ESL writing .
+New Y ork: Prentice and Hall, 222, 223.

+Judging from student evaluations also, the single best way to conduct a writing conference with students is to get them to record it on their cell phones.
+In this manner, they can replay your comments several times to make sure that they understand them.
+Otherwise, students forget many of your comments even though they may appear to understand them during the conference.

-III.(b) RECORDED CONFERENCES
+V.(h) RECORDED CONFERENCES

-Recording your feedback to students is essential in conferencing.
-It works as follows.
+Recording your feedback to students works as follows.
 Before class, the teacher grades and comments on all the papers.
-Next, students bring in a smart phone, an iPod with a microphone, an MP3 player, or use the record function on their cell phones.
+Next, students bring in a smart phone, an iPod with a microphone, an MP3 player, or use the record function.